A Unified Algorithmic Framework for Dynamic Compressive Sensing: Introduction

-Such causal signal reconstruction is sometimes referred to as dynamic filtering\cite{rwl1-df}.
+Such causal signal reconstruction is sometimes referred to as dynamic filtering \cite{rwl1-df}.
 The goal of dynamic filtering is to solve the causal minimum mean squared error (MMSE) estimation of the {time-varying} signals.
-The conventional MMSE solution is embodied by the Kalman filter (KF)\cite{kf}.
-However, the standard KF estimation procedure relies on the assumptions of Gaussianity and linearity.
-They are not often applicable in scenarios where the statistical properties of signals and innovations do not adhere to Gaussian distributions.
-Furthermore, the KF fails to harness the inherent dynamic structured sparsity within the signal sequence.
-The challenge of recovering a sparse time-varying signal sequence from a limited number of measurements has been studied for a long time.
-Often the terms dynamic sparse recovery and dynamic compressive sensing (DCS)\cite{dcs-review} are employed interchangeably.
+The conventional MMSE solution is embodied by the Kalman filter (KF) \cite{kf}.
+However, the KF assumes Gaussianity and linearity, conditions that are not always met in practice, particularly when the statistical properties of signals and innovations deviate from Gaussian distributions.
+Moreover, the KF fails to harness the inherent dynamic structured sparsity of the signal sequences.
+The problem of recovering sparse time-varying signal sequences from a small number of compressive measurements has been extensively studied, often under the terms dynamic sparse recovery or dynamic compressive sensing (DCS) \cite{dcs-review}.

-Considering the DCS problem, most of the solutions for this matter consist of batch algorithms\cite{batch-1,batch-2}.
-Nevertheless, these algorithms are offline, thereby rendering them computationally unviable for implementation in the MIMO systems.
-Furthermore, their memory requisites assume prohibitively large proportions when applied within such expansive systems.
-Additionally, these batch algorithms operate under the assumption that the support set of sparse signals remains static over time, a premise that frequently deviates from practical reality.
-Therefore, it is indispensable to design recursive algorithms for solving these issues.
+Most existing DCS solutions are based on batch algorithms \cite{batch-1,batch-2}.
+However, these offline methods are computationally prohibitive for massive MIMO systems due to their excessive memory requirements and limited scalability.
+Moreover, batch algorithms typically assume that the support set of sparse signals remains static over time, an assumption often inconsistent with real-world scenarios.
+This highlights the critical need for recursive algorithms capable of addressing these challenges.

-Recursive algorithms offer a notable advantage over batch techniques in terms of reduced computational and storage complexity.
-They are frequently adopted to integrate the observation model and prior information within a unified framework. {Thus far, a series of DCS methods have been proposed \cite{kfcs,lscs,modcs,regmodcs,rwl1-df,modcs-idea-1,modcs-idea-2,weightedl1-K,weightedl1-F}}, as summarized below.
+Recursive algorithms offer significant advantages over batch techniques by reducing computational and storage complexity.
+They are often employed to integrate the observation model and prior information within a unified framework.
+A series of DCS methods have been proposed to address these issues \cite{kfcs,lscs,modcs,regmodbpdn,rwl1-df}, and are summarized as follows.